Curriculum & Instruction » Summer Resources

 R16 Board of Education believes in Literacy as the Foundation for Success: We believe that comprehensive literacy skills are the fundamental building blocks for every student's academic achievement and personal growth.
 We are committed to fostering a culture where literacy is prioritized, celebrated, and accessible to all.

 Great news for readers in Region 16!
-This year, Woodland Regional High School's summer reading program is expanding to include our middle school students.
+Woodland Regional High School's summer reading program has expanded to include our middle school students.

 • Emphasizing student choice: You get to pick the books that interest you most!